chriskrycho/v5.chriskrycho.com/site/essays/breaking-up-with-social-media.md

 ---
-Title: Breaking Up With Social Media
+title: Breaking Up With Social Media
-Subtitle: In which I commit to a kind of social media monasticism—because enough is enough.
+subtitle: In which I commit to a kind of social media monasticism—because enough is enough.
-Date: 2019-06-13 15:15
+date: 2019-06-13 15:15:00
-Tags: [social media, writing, attention, ethics]
+tags: [social media, writing, attention, ethics]
-Summary: >
+summary: >
     In which I commit to a kind of social media monasticism—because enough is enough.
 (I took a vacation and realized I actively dislike Twitter.
 So now, just shy of 14 years after joining Facebook, I’m quitting social media.)
+assumed_audience: anyone *willing* to think hard about social media and its place in our lives.
 ---

-<i><b>[Assumed Audience][aa]:</b> anyone *willing* to think hard about social media and its place in our lives.</i>

 [aa]: https://v4.chriskrycho.com/2018/assumed-audiences.html